 Neil Carberry, CBI Director of Employment and Skills, said:

 Basic maths is essential for everyday life, as well as a key skill required in the workplace.
 That’s why it’s so troubling over a third of pupils did not gain grade C in GCSE maths in 2011.
 Employers want all staff to be numerate, which means being able to confidently handle numbers, work out percentages and make estimates.
 We strongly support the Ofsted recommendation to encourage more young people to continue maths education post-16.

 Notes to editors

 The report is based predominantly on evidence from inspections of mathematics between January 2008 and July 2011 in maintained schools in England.
 Inspectors visited 160 primary and 160 secondary schools and observed more than 470 primary and 1,200 secondary mathematics lessons.
-The report is also informed by good practice visits to 11 primary schools, one secondary school and two sixth form colleges, but the evidence from these visits is not included in the proportions quoted in the report.
+The report is also informed by good practice visits to 11 primary schools, 1 secondary school and 2 sixth form colleges, but the evidence from these visits is not included in the proportions quoted in the report.
 The report draws attention to serious inequalities in pupils’ experiences and achievements.
-It includes examples of best practice that help avoid or overcome the inequalities and weaker practice that exacerbates them.
+It includes examples of good practice that help avoid or overcome the inequalities and weaker practice that exacerbates them.
 It builds on the inspection findings and case studies of ‘prime practice’ and ‘weaker factors’ of the 2008 report, Mathematics: understanding the score.
-It is also informed by the evidence underpinning the report Good practice in primary mathematics, published in 2011.
+It is also informed by the evidence underpinning the report - Good practice in primary mathematics, published in 2011.